 Tretter believes all players – vaccinated and unvaccinated – are at risk as the delta variant of the COVID-19 virus continues to be prevalent.

-Vaccinated players are now tested every seven days this season.
+This season vaccinated players are now tested every seven days.
 They started training camp being tested every 14 days.
 Unvaccinated players must test daily and wear masks in the facility.

-In 2020, everyone abided by the same protocols but there are two sets of rules this season.
+In 2020 everyone abided by the same protocols but this year there are two sets of rules.

 Tretter is worried that vaccinated players could potentially shed the virus regardless of symptoms between testing periods causing an outbreak, leading to players missing games or games themselves being cancelled.